 tl;dr: Get innovative looking for a venue!
+It should be unaffiliated with any religious or political groups.
 Try hard to find a free one; expensive venues mean lots of fundraising work.
 Find the venue and *then* set your date, not the other way around.

 Once you’re approved as an organizer and have gotten a team together, all of you should start looking for a venue.
 You will not be added to the WordCamp Central calendar without a confirmed venue, so don’t pick dates first.
 Do identify dates of major sporting events, other tech conferences, etc. so that you can avoid them, but ultimately, finding the right venue (at the right price) trumps just about everything.
 Explore a number of options before you decide.

 Getting a donated venue (vs. renting space) can mean the difference between not worrying about money and suddenly having to come up $50,000.
 You know what?
 Your WordCamp should not cost $50,000.
 As we like to say in the #wordpress-dev channel, if you have a budget that high because of venue selection, “you’re doing it wrong.”
 There are a number of potential venues that can be had for free:

 - Corporate offices

 The trick is that you need to get someone from that venue excited about WordCamp and onto your organizing team.
 Calling a college and asking them to donate an auditorium and a handful of rooms will almost always get you transferred to their conference or facilities manager, who will want to charge you.
 A faculty member, department head, or staff member who says, “I want to host this event as part of my program,” is a different story.
 Cold-calling and retail rates are not your friends.